Free Printable: Low Carb & Keto Food ListGet It Now

 Healthy Chocolate Peanut Butter Low Carb Smoothie Recipe

-This keto chocolate peanut butter smoothie recipe will be one of your fave healthy low carb smoothies.
-So creamy, and ready in 5 minutes with 5 ingredients!
+This healthy chocolate peanut butter smoothie recipe is creamy, chocolaty, and ready in just 5 minutes with 5 ingredients!

 Combine all ingredients in a blender.

 Puree until smooth.
-Adjust sweetener to taste if desired.
+Adjust Besti to taste if you want more sweetness.

 Serving size: 1 cup